KxSystems/kx-vscode/README.md

 - Install q
 - Highlight and autocomplete syntax in a raw q process or within an instance of kdb Insights Enterprise
-- Execute code for single line, selection and full scripts
+- Execute code for a single line, a selection and full scripts
 - Execute q code from within kdb Insights Enterprise
 - View results